-Sowell has a polemical style and he is very good at coining quotable sentences.
+Sowell has a polemical style and he is good at coining quotable sentences.
 Most of his books are bestsellers.
 His articles are widely read.
 But he is not a serious historian.
 In his books and articles, he often inserts blatant exaggerations, outright falsehoods, and biased analysis, which have nothing to do with real history but are intended to make his readers (most of whom are American conservatives) feel good about their culture and history.
-No serious historian would believe that the Europeans enslaved by the Barbary Coast pirates greatly outnumbered the African slaves brought to the thirteen colonies of the United States.
+No serious historian would believe that the Europeans enslaved by the Barbary Coast pirates outnumbered the African slaves brought to the thirteen colonies of America.

 In the notes section of his book, Sowell reveals that he is making the claim regarding European slaves on the basis of Robert C. Davis’s book, Christian Slaves, Muslim Masters.
 Davis is the only historian who has claimed that the Barbary pirates had captured and sold between 1 million and 1.25 million Europeans.
 These figures have been strongly disputed by other historians.
-In his book The Corsairs of Malta and Barbary and The Pirate Wars, David Earle says that Davis’s figures are a “gross exaggeration.”
+In his two books, The Corsairs of Malta and Barbary and The Pirate Wars, David Earle says that Davis’s figures are a “gross exaggeration.”
 Earle also notes that the ringleaders of the Barbary pirates were Europeans: John Ward and Zymen Danseker, Hayreddin Barbarossa and Oruç Reis.